vndly/pushexample/README.md

-# pushexample
+# Push Example

-An Android push notification example using Firebase
+An Android push notification example using Firebase.